zevelijah/libre_bee/README.md

 - Updates, help, and additional features will be provided in future releases.

 ## License
 Libre Bee is released under GNU General Public License 3.0.
-Feel free to use, modify, and share it, under the conditions presented in the LICENSE file.
+Use, modify, and share it, under the conditions presented in the LICENSE file.